josephwecker/jaw.io/_posts/2011-10-01-modern-syntax-highlighting.md

 ---
 ## Intro

+WARNING: VERY UNFINISHED ENTRY.
+Live for a moment so I can test some styling...

 I've had a vaguely uncomfortable feeling for several years now about syntax highlighting and recently felt like finally getting to the bottom of it.
 I've designed a [few](https://github.com/josephwecker/neutron.vim)